 - Closed face reels: The more specialized are specialized of the reels.
 Mainly used by anglers in water settings that have moving currents because of their light weightiness.

-The Top 4 Things to Consider When Buying a Spinning Reel
+The Top 4 Things to Look for If You Want to Buy the Best Spinning Reel

 Drag systems are found in all fixed spools.
 Found in the front of the reel or in the back ( front and rear drag ) Rear drag systems on reels are the most desired with novice anglers and front drag systems on a reel are considered ideal by more professional fishermen.
 The 2 drag system perform in the same way, they restrict or loosen the movement of the spool, much like a car’s braking system does to the car wheels.